MichalSzopa/Battleship/README.md

 Old university project

-Battleship game in the terminal.
+Battleship game in the terminal

 Initialy worked only in windows command line